|In this Business Analytics With R Tutorial, You will learn the following topics

 So what all is extra in R?
 The list below shows some of the additional features in R that make it superior to other analytical software.

-- R’s source code is designed to ensure complete custom solutions and embedding for a particular application.
-Open source code has the advantage of being extensively peer-reviewed in journals and the scientific literature.
-This means bugs will found, information about them shared, and solutions delivered transparently.
+R’s source code is designed to ensure complete custom solutions and embedding for a particular application.
+Open source code has the advantage of being extensively peer-reviewed in journals and scientific literature.
+This means bugs will be found, information about them shared, and solutions delivered transparently.

 The only cost of using R is the time spent learning it.
 The lack of a package or application marketplace in which developers can be rewarded for creating new packages hinders the professional mainstream programmer’s interest in R to the degree that several other platforms like iOS and Android and Salesforce offer better commercial opportunities to coding professionals.
 However, given the existing enthusiasm and engagement of the vast numbers of mostly academia-supported R developers, the number of R packages has grown exponentially over the past several years.
 The following list enumerates the advantages of R by business analytics, data mining, and business intelligence/data visualization as these have three different domains in the data sciences.